AMERICAN RHODODENDRON SOCIETY

 5.5 RULES OF MEETINGS - All meetings shall be conducted in accordance with Robert's Rules of Order.
 (Bylaws: Article VI, Section E 4)

-5.6 AUTHORIZES EMPLOYMENT - The Board authorizes the employment and termination and the salaries and allowances of all employees and officers.
+5.6 AUTHORIZES COMPENSATED INDIVIDUALS - The Board authorizes the engagement, termination, compensation and allowances of all staff and officers.

-5.7 WRITTEN RECORD RE EMPLOYEES - The Board maintains a written record listing the executive offices to which appointments are made; the qualifications, duties, responsibilities, employee benefits, allowances, name and date and terms of employment; and requires bonding of each person expected to handle $1000 or more of funds owned or in trust by the Society.
+5.7 WRITTEN RECORD RE COMPENSATED INDIVIDUALS - The Board maintains a written record listing the executive offices to which appointments are made; the qualifications, duties, responsibilities, compensation, allowances, name and date and terms of engagement, and requires bonding of each person expected to handle $1000 or more of funds owned or in trust by the Society.

 6.0 THE ELECTED DIRECTORS AND ALTERNATES